Depression

 Helping a Friend Who is Depressed

-If you are experiencing symptoms of depression, please reach out to us to speak with a counselor.
+If you are experiencing symptoms of depression, please reach out to us for support.

 The resources below offer further information about depression, treatment, and resources for coping.